 Our exhibitions illustrate mountain societies and the natural world, past and present.
 Temporary exhibits have been produced around such themes as blacksmithing, Cherokee myths and legends, and southern Appalachian handicrafts.
-Traveling exhibits look at North Carolina's State Dog, explorer William Bartram, the tradition of Decoration Day and more.
+Traveling exhibits look at North Carolina's State Dog, explorer William Bartram, the tradition of Decoration Day, and more.

 The Mountain Heritage Center galleries are open Monday through Friday.
 The galleries are at located at Hunter Library 161 (beside Java City) and Hunter Library Second Floor.
 For more information, call the museum at 828-227-7129.

-Through September 14, 2018: Mountain Heritage Center gallery at Hunter Library 161, M – F 10:00 AM – 4:00 PM
+Through April 26, 2019: Mountain Heritage Center gallery at Hunter Library 161, M – F 10:00 AM – 4:00 PM.

 Western North Carolina and Southern Appalachia is a cultural crossroads that has been visited and inhabited by people from many different cultural backgrounds.
 Discover talented and hard working people who have shaped this region.
 Learn about their varied backgrounds and the portions of their culture that they share with others.

 Feeding the Social Fire: Slow Cooked Culture Through North Carolina Barbecue